ElvisTheCoder/FitnessApp/README.md

 # FitnessApp
 Using Chat Gpt-3 make an app:
-	• Will record records on lifts and find progression overtime
+	• Will record records on lifts and find progression overtime.
-	• It will compute ratios compared to lifts
+	• It will compute ratios compared to lifts.
-	• U can record lifts
+	• U can record lifts.
 	• U can add what type of rep it is: rpe, pause, chains, bands, ect
-	• Record your fitness plans
+	• Record your fitness plans.
-	• Record macros
+	• Record macros.
 	• Can find patterns to find out solutions to platues
 	• Make money by subscription
 	• Allow youtubers to sell programs